Amazon Prime Day 2018: The best deals you can get right now

 What: Amazon's smorgasbord of deals -- pretty much "Black Friday in July."
-Thousands of products will be discounted, but not all at the same time, and not all for the duration of the event.
+More than a million products will be discounted, but not all at the same time, and not all for the duration of the event.
 Some will be available only during certain hours, for example, while others may sell out.

 Who can participate: Technically, you must be an Amazon Prime subscriber to take advantage of Prime Day deals... but some vendors may offer discounts that are available to all shoppers.